Saranac Lake, New York

 Saranac Lake is a village in the state of New York, United States.
 As of the 2020 census, the population was 4,887, making it the largest community by population in the Adirondack Park.
+The village of Saranac Lake covers parts of three towns (Harrietstown, St. Armand, and North Elba) and two counties (Franklin and Essex).
 The village is named after Upper, Middle and Lower Saranac lakes, which are nearby.

-The village of Saranac Lake covers parts of three towns (Harrietstown, St. Armand, and North Elba) and two counties (Franklin and Essex).
 The county line is within two blocks of the center of the village.
 At the 2010 census, 3,897 village residents lived in Harrietstown, 1,367 lived in North Elba, and 142 lived in St. Armand.
 The village boundaries do not touch the shores of any of the three Saranac Lakes; Lower Saranac Lake, the nearest, is a half mile west of the village's downtown district.
 The northern reaches of Lake Flower, which is a wide part of the Saranac River downstream from the three Saranac Lakes, lie within the village.
 The town of Saranac is an entirely separate entity, 33 mi down the Saranac River to the northeast.

 The village lies within the boundaries of the Adirondack Park, 9 mi west of Lake Placid.
-These two villages, along with nearby Tupper Lake, comprise what is known as the Tri-Lakes region.
+These two villages, along with nearby Tupper Lake, constitute what is known as the Tri-Lakes region.

-Saranac Lake was named in 1995 the best small town in New York State and ranked 11th in the United States in The 100 Best Small Towns in America.
-In 1998, the National Civic League named Saranac Lake an All-America City, and in 2006 the village was named one of the "Dozen Distinctive Destinations" by the National Trust for Historic Preservation.
-186 buildings in the village are listed on the National Register of Historic Places.

 History

+Iroquoi

 This area was occupied by Iroquoian-speaking peoples for hundreds of years, and by other Indigenous peoples before them.
 The historic Mohawk people extended their hunting grounds to this area.

 The area was first settled by European Americans in 1819, more than three decades after the American Revolutionary War.
 As the Iroquois, mostly allies of the British, had been forced to cede their land to the United States following the war, millions of acres of New York were opened up to non-Native development in the postwar period.

 The Jacob Smith Moody family from Keene, New Hampshire, was the first to settle here.
 In 1827, settlers Pliny Miller and Alric Bushnell established a logging facility with a dam and sawmill, around which the village developed.
 The first school was built in 1838.
 In 1849, William F. Martin built one of the first hotels in the Adirondack Mountains.
 His Saranac Lake House, known simply as "Martin's", was located on the southeast shore of Lower Saranac Lake.
 Martin's soon became a favorite place for hunters, woodsmen, and socialites to meet and interact.